 In your 20s, you can invest dribs and drabs in the stock market and, through the wonders of compounding, become a millionaire by the time you retire.

 Unfortunately, that magic trick no longer works once you turn 70.

 "The biggest challenge a 70-year-old has in getting rich is, obviously, time," Tilp says.
 "The younger you start, the easier it is."

 To become rich after 70, you'll need to invest a lot of money each month, and pray for good returns.

-James Twining, founder of Financial Plan in Bellingham, Wash., has run the numbers.
+James Twining, founder of Financial Plan in Bellingham, Washington, has run the numbers.
 He figures a 70-year-old starting with nothing would need to invest $2,393 a month at an annually compounded rate of 10 percent per year to earn a cool $1 million by age 85.

 "The equity markets have, indeed, returned an average of 10 percent per year since 1926," he says.
 "So, it is not unreasonable."